Double-Entry Accounting: What It Is and How It Works

 • Knowing the financial health of a business

-Double-entry accounting systems can be used to create financial statements (such as balance sheets and income statements), which can give insights into a company’s overall performance and health.
+Double-entry accounting systems help create financial statements (such as balance sheets and income statements), which can give insights into a company’s overall performance and health.

 How double-entry accounting works